neverfap-deluxe/nfd-api/content/content_meditations/DONE--02--free-guided-meditation-series.md

 ---

+In this guided meditation we explore this idea of observing our senses.

 <!-- focus -->

 <!-- This was never used, I actually utilised a different one that I recorded two weeks ago. -->